thomas-maurice/chatjs/README.md

     bower install
     grunt

 And it should do it !
+The app will be built in the `build` directory.

 ## Running
-Before that I have to code the app
+To run it, just use the `grunt deploy` command :)